 Buy a Quality Board

 There’s a million styles of wooden cutting boards out there.
-You want to make sure you are using a quality board like this one made out of bamboo or even this maple butcher block.
-Quality wooden cutting boards will be smooth to the touch, properly sealed and pretty scratch resistant.
+Quality wooden cutting boards and butcher blocks will be smooth to the touch, properly sealed and pretty scratch resistant.

 Clean it Properly

 When working with a wooden cutting board you do have to be careful that you don’t let it sit or soak in water too long.
 Water can warp the board making it harder to use.
-Wash and hand dry your board and set up on its side for best storage.
+Handwash your board and dry it immediately after.
+Set the board up on its side for best storage.

 Use Separate Boards for Meat